cppshizoidS/C-Cpp/README.md

 Figures contain a code of my program for drawing a figures in C++(Qt)

+Snake_C contain a snake game writed on C language using only std libs

 --------------------------------------------------------------------------------
 Used technologies:Qt5, Glut, SFML, Std C++